wellyshen/react-cool-inview/README.md

     // For an element to be considered "seen", we'll say it must be 100% in the viewport
     threshold: 1,
     onEnter: ({ unobserve }) => {
-      // Stop observe when meet the threshold, so the "onEnter" only triggered once unobserve();
+      // Stop observe when the target enters the viewport, so the callback only triggered once unobserve();
       // Fire an analytic event to your tracking service someTrackingService.send('🍋 is seen');